the-turing-way/the-turing-way/chapters/reproducible_environments.md

 | Experience with the command line | Necessary | Experience with downloading software via the command line is particularly useful |
 | Version control | Helpful | Particularly with using version control via GitHub |

-A tutorial on working the the command line can be found [here](https://programminghistorian.org/en/lessons/intro-to-bash).
+A tutorial on working via the command line can be found [here](https://programminghistorian.org/en/lessons/intro-to-bash).

 Recommended skill level: intermediate-advanced.